Apsaraconda/SmartCalc_v.1.0/README.md

+# SmartCalc_v.1.0

+SmartCalc is an ingeneer calculator app.

+## Basic properties:
 - Both integers and real numbers with a dot can be input into the program.
 - Calculating arbitrary bracketed arithmetic expressions in infix notation;
 - Calculate arbitrary bracketed arithmetic expressions in infix notation with substitution of the value of the variable _x_ as a number;